-The L-Series provides a building block approach to total engine management.
+The L-Series provides a building-block approach to total engine management.
 The modular bi-directional actuator design easily attaches to fuel pumps, mixers, or throttle bodies.
 For information on Woodward throttle body applications, refer to manual 26249 (ITB and LC-50).

-Woodward also offers L-Series actuator versions for Speed Control and Process Control, like Air/Fuel Ratio control, applications.
-Refer to manuals 26250 (Speed Control) and 26251 (Process Control).
+Woodward also offers a non-CAN position control version and L-Series versions for Speed Control applications (manual 26250) and Process Control applications (manual 26251).

 The L-Series position control accepts a position command and drives the 0-60 degree output shaft to the commanded position based on an internal shaft position sensor.
-The high-efficiency torque motor delivers 0.34 N·m (0.25 lb-ft) nominally over 60° travel range to operate fuel or air control devices (see specifications in Appendix C for torque performance over the full product temperature range).
+The high-efficiency torque motor delivers 0.34 N⋅m (0.25 lb-ft) nominally over 60° travel range to operate fuel or air control devices (see specifications in Appendix B for torque performance over the full product temperature range).